TimOrtel/GRPC-Kotlin-Multiplatform/readme.md

      }
 }
 ```
-You can call this code from both JVM/Android modules and JS modules.
+You can call this common code from JVM/Android, iOS and JS modules.

 ## Setup
 In your top-level build.gradle.kts, add the following: